Vatsim-Scandinavia/controlcenter/README.md

 ### Manual (Unsupported)
 If you don't want to use Docker, you need:
 - An environment that can host PHP websites, such as Apache, Ngnix or similar.
-- MySQL database (or MariaDB) to store data.
+- MySQL database to store data.
 - Comply with [Laravel 9 Requirements](https://laravel.com/docs/9.x/deployment#server-requirements)

-*Remember to build the composer, npm and setting up cron jobs and clearing all caches as well.*
+- Manually build the composer, npm and setting up cron jobs and clearing all caches on updates.

 ## Setup and install